thejackal360/Elena-Game-Engine/paper.md

 The standard game loop code is implemented on the client-side using JavaScript/jQuery.
 However, most additional functionality is meant to be handled on the server side.
 Users define new packet types and map those to functions to be called when a packet of that type is received.
 This is done using the Python module code.
 The client-side JavaScript code includes functions for formatting and sending POST/GET requests with these custom header types.
 These custom request types are used to extend the functionality of the trivia game.

 The game loop is a simple chatbot conversation.
 The bot asks the user questions, and users are rewarded with points, or "kiwis," when they answer questions correctly.
-The game designer may add minigames in which the user can either (a) earn a number of kiwis that is often greater than answering a trivia question or (b) pay five kiwis to play the game.
+The game designer may add minigames in which the user can either (a) earn kiwis or (b) pay five kiwis to play the game.

 # Sample Results